HHS/meshrdf/README.md

 * *bin* - Scripts for fetching the XML and running the conversions
 * *meta* - Schema for the RDF, and other documentation
 * *rnc* - Relax NG Compact version of the MeSH XML file schema (experimental, not normative)
-* *samples* - XML data files for testing and demo purposes, which each contain a small subset of the items from the real XML data files, as described above.
+* *samples* - XML data files and scripts for testing and demo purposes, which each contain a small subset of the items from the real XML data files, as described above.
 * *xslt* - The main XSLT processor files that convert the XML into RDF.
+* *data* - an NTriples files containing rdfs:label for Central Nervous System diseases in 14 languages.
+This is included as an example.

-These are the subdirectories of the $MESHRDF_HOME directory, which typically (but not necessarily) is set to some separate location:
+These are the subdirectories of the `$MESHRDF_HOME` directory, which typically (but not necessarily) is set to some separate location:

-* *data* - Source MeSH XML and DTD files.
-These files are quite large, and change often, so they are not part of the repository, but should be downloaded separately, as described above.
+* *data* - Source MeSH XML files.
+These files are moderately large, and change often, so they are not part of the repository, but should be downloaded separately, as described above.
 * *out* - Product RDF files, in n-triples format.
 The conversion scripts write these product files here.
+Copies of the data files may also appear here.

 ## Virtuoso setup